-- Fees are due within 5 days after registration.
+- Fees are due before the date of drop for non-payment.
+For drop dates, please see our Important Dates page.
 To make seats available for other students, you MAY BE DROPPED from classes if fees are not paid.

 - Students registering for classes after the semester starts won’t be dropped, but will incur a financial obligation to the college AND a hold will be placed on their records if payment is not received.
 This hold blocks future registration, obtaining transcripts, grades, diplomas, or verification of enrollment until fees are paid.

 You don’t have to go through this alone.
 Use the following resources: